3dcitydb/3dcitydb-docs/source/impexp/citygml-export.rst

 on the left side of the export dialog let you choose between an *attribute filter*, an *SQL filter*, an *LoD filter*, a *feature* *counter filter*, a spatial *bounding box filter* and a *feature type filter* [4].
-If more than one filter is chosen, then the filter criteria are combined in a logical AND operation.
+If more than one filter is chosen, the filter criteria are combined in a logical AND operation.
 If no checkbox is enabled, no filter criteria are applied and thus all CityGML features contained in the database will be exported.